Exploring the Impact of Data Mining Applications Across Multiple Industries

 Data mining is used in cybersecurity to analyze vast amounts of network data and identify patterns and anomalies that may indicate malicious activities.
 Here's how data mining is applied to intrusion detection.

 Data mining techniques can identify abnormal or suspicious behavior in network traffic that may indicate a potential cyber threat.
-The algorithm looks for patterns that deviate from established norms, indicating cyber intrusion.
+The algorithm looks for patterns that deviate from a established norms, indicating a cyber intrusion.
 Tools like Wireshark help capture and analyze network traffic in real-time.

 Data mining classifies cyber threats based on patterns detected in network data.
 This enables organizations to identify the type and severity of the threat.
-Data mining techniques such as cluster analysis classify threats in real time.
+Data mining techniques, such as cluster analysis, classify threats in real time.

 You can check the following section for data mining applications in the energy sector.